You fit into me

 An open eye.

-Post Modernism is depicted in various ways.
-To begin with, LENGTH used is short and with little content just like the relationship.
-Readers can quickly grasp what the poet is saying in the short possible way through metaphors (Atwood, 1987).
-The first stanza,” you fit into me like a hook into an eye,” the readers can see the image of some two people happily in love.
-The last stanza,” a fish hook in an open eye,” brings in the picture of someone in pain due to a breaking relationship.
-The length is short, but metaphorically communicating.
+Postmodernism is depicted in various ways.
+To begin with, LENGTH is short and has little content, just like the relationship.
+Readers can quickly grasp what the poet is saying in the shortest possible way through metaphors (Atwood, 1987).
+In the first stanza,” you fit into me like a hook into an eye,” the readers can see the image of two people happily in love.
+The last stanza,” a fish hook in an open eye,” brings in the picture of someone in pain due to a broken relationship.
+The length is short but metaphorically communicating.
 The few words used to enable readers to take every word as extremely important.
-As per the poem, the little content shows how the relationship had no future and just like that; the persona seems to be is giving up.
+As per the poem, the little content shows how the relationship had no future, and just like that, the persona seems to be giving up.

-Formlessness: an artwork unlike as it was perceived by the traditionalist, is stronger when shapeless, indefinite and coherent (Hönnighausen, 2000).
-The poem is just comprised of two stanzas of which each consists of two lines.
-However much the poem is short, it describes the persona’s love experience just in two stanzas.
-Formlessness allows poets express themselves in any way possible.
+Formlessness: an artwork, unlike as it was perceived by the traditionalist, is stronger when shapeless, indefinite, and coherent (Hönnighausen, 2000).
+The poem is just comprised of two stanzas, each of which consists of two lines.
+However long the poem is, it describes the persona’s love experience in just two stanzas.
+Formlessness allows poets to express themselves in any way possible.
 Not rigidly restricted to any length but rather freed to describe the world as preferred.

-Populism, a feature employed appealing words that are familiar to the readers.
+Populism is a feature that employs appealing words that are familiar to the readers.
 Similes used are comprised of things known to the audience.
-“You fit into me,” is a statement mostly relating to love or sexual relations,” as a hook into an eye,” people know how eye and hook are attached in clothing hence can easily relate this to love affairs termed as real.”
-A fish hook in an open eye”, when a fish hook points into an open eye, it’s always painful.
-This is precisely relating to pain, similar to a relationship that never worked.
+“You fit into me” is a statement mostly relating to love or sexual relations,” as a hook into an eye,” people know how eye and hook are attached in clothing; hence, they can easily relate this to love affairs termed as real.”
+A fish hook in an open eye” when a fish hook points into an open eye, it’s always painful.
+This is precisely related to pain, similar to a relationship that never worked.
 However, the persona is finding it hard to break free.

 References